Nithy29/FinTech-Case-Study/README.md

 * The Company Founders

   The company was founded by David Marshall Feller in 2003 as per Wikipedia.
+Yahoo finance reports that David Marchell Feller is the Founder, CEO and Chairmen and Mr. Grefory Dean Feller is the President, and CFO and Director

 * Mogo Inc’s Idea/Concept